-Sapientia Education Trust will ensure that:
+SET will ensure that:

-- o This policy is effectively implemented through the Trust's safeguarding strategy. - o Audit and review the school's online safety provision. - Headteacher and DSLs are provided with a written report containing actions and recommendations to ensure safeguarding standards are met. - o Ongoing training is made available to the safeguarding team. - o Provide support to all members of the safeguarding team. - o The safeguarding team are part of the SET DSL Network; and - Remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention.
+- This policy is effectively implemented through the Trust's safeguarding strategy. - Audit and review the school's online safety provision. - Headteacher and DSLs are provided with a written report containing actions and recommendations to ensure safeguarding standards are met. - Ongoing training is made available to the safeguarding team. - Provide support to all members of the safeguarding team. - The safeguarding team are part of the SET DSL Network; and - Remedy without delay any weakness regarding our safeguarding arrangements that are brought to their attention.